biocypher/.github/README.md

 # Welcome!
-This is the organisation for the `biocypher` project, a framework to build biomedical knowledge graphs.
+This is the GitHub organisation of the `biocypher` project, a framework to build biomedical knowledge graphs.
 Find us at https://biocypher.org.